aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

 Windows worker nodes will use `172.20.0.0/16` or `10.100.0.0/16` for Kubernetes service IP address ranges based on the IP address of the primary interface.
 The effective ServiceCIDR can be verified at `$env:ProgramData\Amazon\EKS\cni\config\vpc-bridge.conf` on the worker node.

-Before [Karpenter ServiceCIDR support](https://github.com/aws/karpenter/issues/4088) is added, if the effective ServiceCIDR is incorrect for your windows worker nodes, you can add below userData as workaround.
+Support for the Windows ServiceCIDR argument can be tracked in a [Karpenter Github Issue](https://github.com/aws/karpenter/issues/4088).
+Currently, if the effective ServiceCIDR is incorrect for your windows worker nodes, you can add the following userData as workaround.

 ```yaml
 spec: